jim-brighter/os-configs/macos/README.md

 - Follow MacOS Installer until you get to the Desktop
 - Install all available MacOS updates
 - Install BetterSnapTool (optional) and any updates from the App Store
+- Install NordPass from its website since it's not in homebrew
 - Download ssh key from Google Drive and untar it into home directory
   - `chmod` the file appropriately
 - Download the setup script from this folder